cstein06/paperdata/README.md

 # PaperData

-PaperData is a simple python interface to record and access data contained in scientific papers, including figure data points, result tables, method parameters or raw data.
+PaperData is a database with a simple python interface to record and access data contained in scientific papers, including figure data points, result tables, method parameters or raw data.

 Sharing paper contents allows for quantitative follow-up work, including comparisons between studies, computer modelling, meta-studies and reproducibility, for any scientific domain.